 “The majority of clients and models I speak to think that because they’re oily, moisturizer is terrible for them,” she says.
 “Hydration is different from moisturizing.
 Hydrate your complexion to balance out the oil so makeup applies better.
 I’m a big fan of hyaluronic acid because it plumps up and hydrates skin, but also reduces the appearance of pores.”

-Tip #5: Don’t Forget to Prime Your Eyelids and Lips
+Tip 5: Don’t Forget to Prime Your Eyelids

-Though priming your face for complexion makeup is essential, you should also use eye makeup and lip primers to ensure a full face of flawless makeup that will last.
-Your eyelids especially can get oily, even though they may not be your biggest concern.
+Though priming your face for complexion makeup is essential, you should also use an eye makeup primer to ensure a full face of flawless makeup that will last.
+This step is especially crucial if you’re wearing eyeshadow or eyeliner.

 “When shopping for makeup, look out for formulas that have a mattifying and long-wear claim.
 These are designed specifically to combat shine,” says Rodriguez.
 “Avoid cushion compacts and anything with the word luminous.”

 Spickard echoes Rodriguez’s advice, explaining, “you are going to want to use a natural or matte finish foundation to prevent oiliness.”

 And when it comes to using the right tools, Rodriguez notes that you can use either a foundation brush or blending sponge.
 “Just be thoughtful with application and avoid a cakey look.
 You can always add foundation to areas that need more coverage,” she says.

 Tip 8: Layer Your Powders